Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Process
 - Physical Evidence
 - As services are performed by people, it is essential that the business use appropriately recruited, qualified and trained employees
+**People:**
-- The **people** element refers to the quality of interaction between the customer and those who deliver the service
+-  Refers to the quality of interaction between the customer and those who deliver the service